Introduction

 Why study Medicine in Australia?

 Medical schools in Australia have an excellent reputation internationally in terms of teaching and training quality.
-According to QS Ranking by Subjects (2021), Australia has four universities ranked in the top 50 in the world: University of Melbourne, University of Sydney, Monash University, and University of Queensland.
+According to QS Ranking (2023), Australia has five universities ranked in the top 50 in the world: University of Melbourne, University of Sydney, Monash University, The University of New South Wales and University of Queensland.

 You may be surprised to learn that Australia is one of the medical hubs in the world.
 Many innovations and valuable discoveries in the medical field were made here, such as in vitro fertilisation (IVF), the bionic ear, and the Gardasil vaccine for cervical cancer.